Library Services for Distance Learners

 You can access our Library catalogue by clicking on the Catalogue tab at the top of the page.
 See our online catalogue tutorial for help with searching for books and journals.
 You can also use the catalogue to renew your books or to reserve books which are on loan to another reader.

 We have an email and telephone enquiry service.
-You can contact our enquiry desk on 020 7631 6063 or firstname.lastname@example.org.
+You can contact our help desk on 020 7631 6063 or email@example.com.
 Your subject librarian can provide specialist subject help.
 For a list of subject librarians and their contact details, click on the Contact tab at the top of the page and select Subject Librarian team..

 For queries about the books you have on loan etc., please check the 'my account' section in the Library catalogue or ring the Library issue desk on 020 7631 6239.
 You will need the barcode from your Birkbeck ID card.

 Most of the databases we subscribe to can be searched from outside Birkbeck.
 For a listing of what we have, click on the eLibrary tab at the top of the page and select Databases and online resources.
-You will usually need your ITS username and password in order to access databases remotely.
+You will usually need your Birkbeck username and password in order to access databases remotely.

 If you are using your own computer, you may also need the Adobe Acrobat package for displaying articles in PDF format..
 This software is available to download free.
 Download Acrobat reader